Brick Wall Spalling

 - One-way ANOVA (for 1,000 bricks): drop spall rate and photo spall rate

 - Randomized Block Design

-- Regression Analysis: drop location versus drop spall rate, photo spall rate, and block mean
+- Regression Analysis: drop location versus drop spall rate, photo spall rate, block mean

-Conduct a formal statistical hypothesis test to determine whether the photo spall rates contribute to the prediction of drop spall rates.
+3. Conduct a formal statistical hypothesis test to determine if the photo spall rates contribute information for the prediction of drop spall rates.